 For one 10 pack, it cost just under $20.
-We had to order 4 of them because RVs have tons of cabinets and drawers.
+We had to order 4 packs because our RV has gobs of cabinets and drawers.

 So we had figured out a solution for the pulls, but still had hinges and struts to contend with.
 (Struts are those little levers that hold overhead cabinet doors up so you don’t bonk your head)

-I REALLY didn’t want to buy new.
-The existing were perfectly fine, they just didn’t match.
+I REALLY didn’t want to buy new hinges.
+The existing hinges were perfectly fine, they just didn’t match.
 Since they were not hidden hinges, we needed to do something about them so we opted to spray paint them.